trilitech/tezos-developer-docs/src/pages/tezos-blockchain-overview/skeleton_template.md

 Intro text here.
 This appears after the doc title (which is the "H1 heading"" for the doc).
 What follows is a series of "## Sections".
 Note that only ## and ### sections will appear on the right nav.
 Headings with #### or ##### are just a way to make a bold heading to distinguash a particular point, they don't appear as if they are heading a new subtopic.

+**The page title will only be visible if it's included in the navigation in the Layout.jsx file.**

 {% callout type="note" title="Note" %}
 Optional callout here at end of the intro text.
 All callouts should have the "title" attribute completed.
 {% /callout %}